India becoming dangerous place for minorities under BJP: Malik

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former interior minister and Senate Standing Committee on Interior Chairman Senator Abdul Rehman Malik has expressed his worries for the future of Indian Muslims as India is becoming a dangerous place for minorities under the Hindu extremist party —BJP -- that won the election in nexus with the RSS.
+ISLAMABAD: Former interior minister and Senate Standing Committee on Interior Chairman Senator Abdul Rehman Malik has expressed his worries for the future of Indian Muslims as India is becoming dangerous place for minorities under the Hindu extremist party—BJP--that won election in nexus with the RSS.

 “The Indian election has set a preamble for more violations against Muslims in India and making the India even more perilous and lethal with every passing day.
 The RSS-Daesh nexus worked together to make BJP win the election, and now it will operate as anti-Kashmiri and Muslim wing,” he said in a statement on Sunday with regard the results of the Indian election.